vrmarcelino/CCMetagen/README.md

 CCMetagen processes sequence alignments produced with [KMA](https://bitbucket.org/genomicepidemiology/kma), which implements the ConClave sorting scheme to achieve highly accurate read mappings.
 The pipeline is fast enough to use the whole NCBI nt collection as reference, facilitating the inclusion of understudied organisms, such as microbial eukaryotes, in metagenome surveys.
 CCMetagen produces ranked taxonomic results in user-friendly formats that are ready for publication or downstream statistical analyses.

 If you use CCMetagen, please cite: TBA

-A quick-start guide is given below.
-For a more detailed manual - see: xxx.
-We also provide a tutorial to reproduce our metagenome clasisfication of the bird microbiome here: xxx
+Besides the guide below, we also provide a tutorial to reproduce our metagenome clasisfication of the bird microbiome [here - add link](xx).

 ## Requirements and Installation